FREQUENTLY ASKED QUESTIONS

 Registering your bike in San Francisco through the SAFE Bikes program means that your bicycle and contact information is stored in our secure database.
-By keeping records of your bicycle you have evidence that you are the rightful owner of the bicycle.
-If your bike is stolen and you have nothing to prove that its yours, then you are out of luck if it’s found.
+By keeping records of your bicycle, you have evidence that you are the rightful owner of the bicycle.
+If your bike is stolen and you have nothing to prove that it is yours, then you are out of luck if it’s found.
 The San Francisco Police Department works with SAFE Bikes to educate bike riders about the program and to also help in recovery of bicycles.
-Once you are registered you will receive a sticker in the mail to place on your bike.
+Once you are registered, you will receive a sticker in the mail to place on your bike.

 What happens if I want to sell my bike or transfer ownership?

 My bike has been stolen in San Francisco – now what do I do!?